 IMPORTANT: The 100G Ethernet IP core does not support assertion of global and priority pause packets at the same time.

 The contents of the pause packet are determined using the following attributes.

 Global pause packets:

 Priority pause packets:

-The 1G/10G/25G Ethernet Subsystem automatically calculates and adds the FCS to the packet.
-For priority pause packets the 1G/10G/25G Ethernet Subsystem also automatically generates the enable vector based on the priorities that are requested.
+The dedicated 100G Ethernet IP core automatically calculates and adds the FCS to the packet.
+For priority pause packets, the dedicated 100G Ethernet IP core also automatically generates the enable vector based on the priorities that are requested.